barryclark/jekyll-now/_posts/2019-5-14-OnlineAdsLiftTest.md

 At the end of the experiment, we observe a number of audiences in the test group convert to become customers (buy the product) (c_test).
 A number of audiences in the control group also convert (c_control), perhaps at a different rate.
 The conversion in the control group is the *baseline* conversion rate.
 *A reach* happens when an ad is successfully shown to the test group.
 A number of audiences in the test group that is reached by an ad and also convert (c_reach).
 The dependency of the reach on the test group creates a heirarchical structure in the model that will be explored further when we talk about the modelling.

 Now, you must realize that among these reached audiences who convert, some of them would have converted had the ads not been shown to them.
 This is due to the *baseline* conversion.
 The task here is to find, after accounting for the *baseline* conversion, how many reached audiences convert **above and beyond the baseline level**.
 That is the **lift**.
 The way we can think of the lift conversion is in term of a *proportional impact* in our model describing how many people will convert given they see an ad compared to not seeing the ad.
+This is a simplistic description of course.
+For more discussion (i.e. what if the ads were run to general population before the experiment, will it affects our interpretation of the experiment?) see the appendix.

 So to illustrate I will show a simple experimental result below